Angela’s Story: Being the Parent of a Child with Vision Impairment

 Support and education

 After their first consultant appointment Angela and her family received support from social care services and education services.
-The certificate of visual impairment, and many other official documents, were explained clearly.
+The Certificate of Visual Impairment (CVI), and many other official documents, were explained clearly.
 They then had visits from Leeds City Council visual impairment team, and a QTVI visited him in school to help him to adapt to a new way of learning.

 She explained: “I have a very positive story to tell, a lot of other people in similar situations do not.
 We received great support from the hospital, council and education systems.”